-The University of Tennessee will remain open except in the most severe weather conditions.
-The majority of university activities can continue safely; however, departments must monitor severe weather and review their operations to ensure they can be conducted safely.
+UT will remain open except in the most severe weather conditions.
+The majority of university activities can continue safely.
+However, departments must monitor severe weather and review their operations to ensure they can be conducted safely.

 If severe weather is likely (winter storm, high winds, thunder, lightning, hail, flash floods):